Azoghal/Qubilant/README.md

 # Qubilant

 A collection of experiments and projects to deepen my knowledge of Quantum Computing.

-Starting with learning how to use QiSkit :smiley:
+1. Qiskit Basics ☑
+2. Fundamental Algorithms